emedinac/CS234-Stanford-RL2019/README.md

 - Deep Q-Network: network architecture (3 conv layers and 2 dense layers) and its learning process. get_q_values
 - Train the Linear approximation and DQN in the Pong environment fitting some hyperparameters.
-- Alternatively, I trained another scenario to test the robustness of DQN, and if it follows the original paper.
+- Alternatively, I trained another scenario to test the robustness of DQN, and if it follows the original paper: Boxing -v0, Breakout-v0, Pong-v0, MSPacMan-v0
 [![Watch the video](./Miscs/Images/assignment2.png)](https://youtu.be/q7MtgrqfYxY)